techXtumy/bedrock_llm/README.md

 - Support for Retrieval-Augmented Generation (RAG)
 - Support for Agent-based interactions
 - Support for Multi-Agent systems (in progress)
-- Support for creating workflows, nodes, and event-based systems (comming soon)
+- Support for creating workflows, nodes, and event-based systems (coming soon)
-- Support for image generated model and speech to text (STT), text to speech (TTS) (comming soon)
+- Support for image generated model and speech to text (STT), text to speech (TTS) (coming soon)
+- Performance monitoring for both asynchronous and synchronous functions
+- Logging functionality for tracking function calls, inputs, and outputs

 ## Installation